Treasure Planet poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Young Jim Hawkins listens to stories of Captain Flint and Treasure Planet, dreaming of adventure.
 His mother runs the Benbow Inn while his father has abandoned them, establishing Jim as a restless, fatherless teen seeking purpose..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Billy Bones crashes near the inn and dies, but not before giving Jim the legendary map to Treasure Planet.
 Pirates led by a cyborg attack and burn down the Benbow Inn, forcing Jim and his mother to flee, destroying their livelihood..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Jim overhears Silver and the pirates planning mutiny.
+Of particular interest, this crucial beat Jim overhears Silver and the pirates planning mutiny.
 His father figure is revealed to be the villain.
 This false defeat shatters Jim's trust and raises the stakes—he must now navigate both the external treasure hunt and his broken heart., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Jim realizes that despite Silver's betrayal, the lessons Silver taught him about self-reliance and believing in himself were real.
 He chooses to use those skills to save everyone, synthesizing what he learned from Silver with his own courage and ingenuity., demonstrating the transformation achieved throughout the journey.